For Mid-Level Diverse Writers

-- It is anticipated that final selections will be made by the week of February 25, 2013.
+- It is anticipated that final selections will be made by February 2014.

 If you have any questions about the submission process or the criteria for submission, please contact the Diversity Department with “Writer Access Project” in the subject line or call (323) 782-4589.